finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

             var apiInstance = new SqlExecutionApi(config);
             var query = select ^ from Sys.Field order by 1, 2;  // string | LuminesceSql to Execute (must be one line only)
-            var queryName = Get tables/fields;  // string? | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` (optional) var download = false;  // bool? | Makes this a file-download request (as opposed to returning the data in the response-body) (optional)  (default to false) var timeout = 120;  // int? | In seconds: <0 → ∞, 0 → 120s (optional)  (default to 0)
+            var scalarParameters = new Dictionary<string, string>?(); // Dictionary<string, string>? | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional) var queryName = Get tables/fields;  // string? | Name to apply to the query in logs and `Sys.Logs.HcQueryStart` (optional) var download = false;  // bool? | Makes this a file-download request (as opposed to returning the data in the response-body) (optional)  (default to false) var timeout = 120;  // int? | In seconds: <0 → ∞, 0 → 120s (optional)  (default to 0)